mih/Psignifit-3.x/doc-src/BAYESINTRO.rst

 For example, uniform priors might also be interesting for :math:`m` and :math:`w`, and Michelson contrast is restricted to have values in the unit interval, so a Beta prior might also be justified for contrast thresholds.

-.. [#] In some cases, you might still want to use bayesian inference techniques but without a 'real' prior for a certain parameter.
+.. [#] In some cases, you might still want to use Bayesian inference techniques but without a 'real' prior for a certain parameter.
     To specify such an 'improper' prior, you could use the empty string "" or explicitely demand "improper".
 Such a prior will assign a prior probability of 1 to any value of the respective parameter and is thus no proper probability distribution.